Club constitution

 3. As a Club we encourage a membership comprising of as broad a spectrum of ages and abilities as resources and facilities permit.

-• (ii) Alterations to the Constitution shall be submitted to the Secretary in writing 28 days before such Meeting when all propositions will be considered.
+• (b) Alterations to the Constitution shall be submitted to the Secretary in writing 28 days before such Meeting when all propositions will be considered.
 Notice of any proposition shall be sent to all those expected to attend such meetings.

 5. Carbon only arrow shafts will be permitted to be used for outdoor shooting provided that 1) the Club’s outdoor venue is not a multi-use sports field (e.g. a football or rugby pitch) and that 2) the Club member does so entirely at their own risk and in the full knowledge that they are financially liable for any loss incurred in the use of said type arrows.